ECCTA: Reforms to Companies House

 What are the consequences of not complying?

-The ECCTA creates a new civil penalties regime which allows Companies House to impose civil penalties for breaches of the Companies Act 2006 directly rather than relying on pursuing criminal prosecutions for enforcement.
-Under the Economic Crime and Corporate Transparency Act 2023 (Financial Penalty) Regulations 2024, Companies House is able to impose fines up to a maximum of £10,000 from 2 May 2024 and may enforce with greater enthusiasm without the administrative and financial burdens of having to go through the court process.
+The ECCTA creates a new civil penalties regime which allows Companies House to impose financial penalties for breaches of the Companies Act 2006 directly in addition to pursuing enforcement through the courts.
+Under the Economic Crime and Corporate Transparency Act 2023 (Financial Penalty) Regulations 2024, Companies House is able to impose fines up to a maximum of £10,000 and more details of its enforcement strategy are set out in the following governmental guidance:

 Contact our experts for further advice